Queen Elizabeth The Queen Mother: Legacy

 The Cunard White Star Line's RMS Queen Elizabeth was named after her.
 She launched the ship on 27 September 1938 in Clydebank, Scotland.
 Supposedly, the liner started to slide into the water before Elizabeth could officially launch her, and acting sharply, she managed to smash a bottle of Australian red over the liner's bow just before it slid out of reach.
 In 1954, Elizabeth sailed to New York on her namesake.

 A statue of Elizabeth by sculptor Philip Jackson was unveiled in front of the George VI Memorial, off The Mall, London, on 24 February 2009, creating the King George VI and Queen Elizabeth Memorial.

 In March 2011, Elizabeth's eclectic musical taste was revealed when details of her small record collection kept at the Castle of Mey were made public.
 Her records included ska, local folk, Scottish reels and the musicals Oklahoma! and The King and I, and artists such as yodeller Montana Slim, Tony Hancock, The Goons and Noël Coward.

 Eight years before her death, Elizabeth had reportedly placed two-thirds of her money (an estimated £19 million) into trusts, for the benefit of her great-grandchildren.
 In her lifetime, she received £643,000 a year from the Civil List, and spent an estimated £1–2 million annually to run her household.
 By the end of the 1990s, her overdraft was said to be around £4 million.
 She left the bulk of her estate, estimated to be worth between £50 and £70 million, including paintings, Fabergé eggs, jewellery, and horses, to her surviving daughter, Queen Elizabeth II.
 Under an agreement reached in 1993, property passing from monarch to monarch is exempt from inheritance tax, as is property passing from the consort of a former monarch to the current monarch, so a tax liability estimated at £28 million (40 percent of the value of the estate) was not incurred.
 The most important pieces of art were transferred to the Royal Collection by Elizabeth II.
 Following her death, the Queen successfully applied to the High Court so that details of her mother's will would be kept secret.
-This brought criticism from the Labour Party politicians and segments of the public, and the Queen eventually released the outlines of her mother's will.
+This brought criticism from Labour politicians and segments of the public, and the Queen eventually released the outlines of her mother's will.

+Titles, honours and arms

+Titles and styles

+Elizabeth held numerous titles starting with her birth, as the daughter of an earl and through her marriage to the-then Duke of York, who later became King-Emperor.
+She was the last person to be Empress of India, and was Queen Mother during widowhood.